 It is worth to note that the net vortex shedding contribution becomes negative up to 150\,dB, indicating that, rather than dissipating acoustic energy, the vortex shedding process contributes to acoustic energy generation.
-This effect is driven by the outflow phase, where the acoustic-induced velocity exiting the orifice interacts with the grazing flow, producing vorticity that radiates downstream and add energy to the acoustic field.
-At 160\,dB, the strong acoustic-induced velocity extends over a larger portion of the orifice diameter, while the shear layer is confined to a narrower region.
-The reduced obstruction allows the inflow phase to dominate over the outflow, resulting in a net positive dissipation.
+This effect is driven by the outflow phase, where the acoustic-induced velocity exiting the orifice interacts with the grazing flow, producing vorticity that radiates acoustic waves.
+At 160\,dB, the strong acoustic-induced velocity extends over a larger portion of the orifice diameter, while the quasi-steady vortex is confined to a narrower region.
+This allows the inflow phase to dominate over the outflow, resulting in a net positive dissipation.
 However, the magnitude of this positive contribution remains smaller compared to the no-flow case.
 Overall, these results suggest that, particularly at moderate SPL in the presence of grazing flow, vortex shedding can have a detrimental effect on the liner's noise absorption performance by reducing the net acoustic dissipation.

-The total non-dimensional dissipated energy as a function of SPL for both configurations is presented in \fref{fig:energy_budget}(b).
-The dashed line shows reference values computed by subtracting the energy integrated at a downstream plane, $E_{\text{out}}$, from the impinging energy $E_i$, while the solid line shows the sum of the viscous and vortex shedding contributions calculated separately.
-The good agreement between these curves indicates that the calculated dissipation contributions are physically consistent and capture the dominant energy conversion mechanisms.
-Details on the calculation of the energy flow within the channel is reported in Appendix \ref{appB}.

-For the no-flow case (red curves), the fraction of energy dissipated remains almost constant at about $4\%$ up to 160\,dB, where it suddenly drops.
-This decrease is likely related to the reduction of the viscous contribution at high SPL in the absence of flow.
-In the presence of grazing flow, however, the negative contribution from vortex shedding leads to a consistently lower overall dissipation at all SPL levels compared to the no-flow case, underscoring its adverse effect on the liner's acoustic performance.
+The ratio of the total dissipated energy (viscous plus vortex shedding) in the presence of grazing flow relative to the no-flow condition is shown as a function of SPL in \fref{fig:energy_budget}(b).
+In the presence of grazing flow, the negative contribution associated with vortex shedding leads to a systematically lower overall dissipation at all SPL levels compared to the no-flow case, highlighting its detrimental effect on the liner acoustic performance.
+For the present shear-layer conditions, the total energy dissipated by a single orifice in the presence of grazing flow is approximately 15\% of the dissipation observed in the no-flow configuration.
+This ratio remains nearly constant across the investigated SPL range.